dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 in the Name box and A1:A12 in the Refers to box, and clicking OK.

-When you execute the VBA statement, the New Name dialog box doesn’t appear.
+When you execute the VBA statement, the New Name dialog box doesn't appear.

-This is almost always what you want to happen; you don’t want dialog boxes
+This is almost always what you want to happen; you don't want dialog boxes

 flashing across the screen while your macro executes.

-In some cases, however, you may want your code to display one of Excel’s many
+In some cases, however, you may want your code to display one of Excel's many

 built-in dialog boxes and let the user make the choices in the dialog box.
 You can

 do this by using VBA to execute a Ribbon command.
-Here’s an example that
+Here's an example that

 displays the New Name dialog box.
 The address in the Refers To box represents

-the range that’s selected when the command is executed (see Figure 15-9).
+the range that's selected when the command is executed (see Figure 15-9).

 Application.CommandBars.ExecuteMso "NameDefine"